ASP.NET Core Identity Setup

 }

-Next, we need to generate the Migration file and Update the database.
-Open the Package Manager Console and Execute the following add-migration and update-database commands.
-You can give your migration any name.
-Here, I am giving it IdentityMigration1.
-The name that you are giving it should not be given earlier.
+Next, we need to generate the Migration file and update the database.
+So, open the Visual Studio Package Manager Console and execute the following Add-Migration and Update-Database commands.

 Create ASP.NET Core Identity Database Schema

-ASP.NET Core Identity Setup in ASP.NET Core MVC or Web Applications
+ASP.NET Core Identity Setup in your ASP.NET Core MVC or ASP.NET Core Web API Applications

 Differences Between AddIdentity and AddIdentityCore in ASP.NET Core Identity